 A few more solemn moments past, Carmelo – the one who’d suffered the most at the enemy’s hands – approached the head of Garnett.
 Bending over with his healthy right arm, Melo cupped the skull like a melon, bringing it up so that he could meet its eyes, in all aspects of their madness, one final time.
 Just then, Carmelo felt his hand quickly warming to a burn.
 Dropping the head, he jumped back, only to watch as the pupils seemed to dart down from the skull.
 The mouth opened bearing the beast’s trademark fangs, and suddenly the head was suspended in air.
 The gathered now recoiled, arms drawn, Copeland’s backpack shook and, with a quick upward thrust, ejected the head of Pierce, which sped through the air and to his comrade’s side.

 Within seconds, both saw their bodies reappeared; their weapons of war, .45s and mases, back in hand.
 The men stood there stunned, shaking, unable to aim their wares, let alone fire them.
 The undead began to cackle through bloody spittle.
 From their heads spat blue flames so huge and smoldering as to burn from many paces the men’s quivering skins.
-Faces fully sapped of blood, the men stood motionless, as if resigned to death — this impossible death, the only one they could have known.
+Faces fully sapped of color, the men stood motionless, as if resigned to death — this impossible death, the only one they could have known.
 A bright green aura — “Celtic Hellfire” to the few who’d seen it and stayed among the living, and the final sight of many more — enveloped the hellbeasts.
 This is how it ends.

 Then, a pair of faint whistles from the northern-most quarter of the thicket.
 None could be sure which came first, but as the cutting air caught their ears, two long daggers – one for each enemy head – split the dead’s respective eyes.
 With a joint, blood-curdling scream, a pair of conflagrations, high and loud and hellish and long, sent them upward and outwards and gone in green smoke.
-And then, silence.
-The enemies ethered, the group looked towards the noise’s source.
+Stillness.
+The specters ethered, the group looked towards the noise’s source.
 There in the middle distance, backed by nothing save the setting sun, stood the man they called The Faded One – given name, Shumpert.

 Shumpert approached, and the rest of the men said nothing.
-There, beneath where the demons had taken final leave, lied a single, white headband.
+There, beneath where the demons had taken final leave, lay a single, white headband.
 To whom it belonged, they all knew — knew as well as they’d known terror all those many years.
 Favoring his still healing leg, Shumpert kneeled down, scooping the headband up with a single finger.
-He glanced first at the headband, then back at his brethren, and then finally to the headband once more and, with a drawl all present knew to be that of a man who’d earned more stripes than any that long, hard day, uttered but a single word.
+He glanced first at the headband, then back at his brethren, and then finally to the headband once more and with a drawl all present knew to be that of a man who’d earned more stripes than any that long hard day, uttered but a single word.